husk360/risc-v-matrix-multiplication-coprocessor/README.md

 make -j$(nproc) build-tools
 ```

 After all the toolchains have been installed, this project can be run.
 If tool chain installation on the problems, it is suggested that visit PicoRV32 original project at https://github.com/YosysHQ/picorv32

+Before running this item, please ensure that you have restored the file `makefile`.

 You can directly enter `make` in the terminal to run the program.
 If you want to view the waveform, you need to complete the simulation and then enter `gtkwave waveform.vcd`,provided that gtkwave is installed on your computer.